-At the end of Reception assessment is based on classroom observations, a Early Years profile will be completed for every child in line with statutory requirements.
+At the end of Reception, assessment is based on classroom observations.
+An Early Years profile will be completed for every child in line with statutory requirements.
 This helps teachers plan appropriately for each child’s next phase of learning.

 In order to ensure progression in learning and the development of skills, data from end of Key Stage 1 assessments is used to plan each child’s work as they begin Key Stage 2 programmes of study.

-Key Stage 2.
 At the end of Key Stage 2, following the timetable for a week specified by the Department of Education, children in Year 6 sit statutory national tests in English and Mathematics.
-Levels achieved by the children in the tests, together the teacher’s assessment across the subject for the year, are reported to parents.
+Results achieved by the children in the tests, together with the teacher’s assessment across the subject for the year, are reported to parents.